 - Mary Quant, who married Philip Hannabus in Halberton in 1768

-- John Quant, who married Honour Davey in Butterleigh near Tiverton
+- John Quant, who married Honour Davey in Butterleigh near Tiverton in 1790

 - and John Quant, a schoolmaster in Taunton, who died there in 1811